dusrdev/ArrowDb/README.md

 }
 ```

 The `DeserializeAsync` method is invoked to load the db, and the `SerializeAsync` method is invoked to persist the db.
+For custom file-based serializers, it is recommended to inherit from `BaseFileSerializer` to get atomic and multi-process safe writes out of the box.

 Being that they return a `ValueTask`, the implementations can be async.
 This means that you can even implement serializers to persist the db to a remote server, or cloud, or whatever else you want.